AlexisN94/FlexTime-Clock/README.md

 [Available on the Fitbit Gallery](https://gallery.fitbit.com/details/3fd9124d-8cff-4e9d-bd8f-e42fab1ebfd0)

-This clockface allows you to set your usual day-start and day-end times in the settings, in order to have a visual representation of how far along you are in your own day.
+This clockface allows you to set your usual day-start and day-end times in the settings, in order to have a visual representation of how far along you are in your own, personalized day.

 ### Screenshots